 Tulane’s Phyllis M. Taylor Center for Social Innovation and Design Thinking led two workshops – one for faculty and staff, the other for students – to discuss how we can change the alcohol culture on campus and collaborate for a healthy Tulane.

-Harry Cole, learning specialist for Goldman Center for Student Accessibility, led a group exercise about how to use intention, perception, and reflection to advance academia.
+Harry Cole, a learning specialist for Goldman Center for Student Accessibility, led a group exercise about how to use intention, perception, and reflection to advance academia.

 Tims added, “It’s both exciting and encouraging that Tulane is acknowledging and making efforts to address these health issues for the benefit of our students.
-I’m hopeful this summit will lead to broader conversation about how health is an issue that every department on campus must address.
+I’m hopeful this summit will lead to a broader conversation about how health is an issue that every department on campus must address.
 The health of our students is intrinsically linked to their ability to succeed academically.”